ADAC-LIRMM/adam/docs/source/periph/syscfg.rst

 - **Reset**: Essentially a Stop followed by a Resume.
 This action may not be vital for memory and peripherals, but it enables a core to self-reset.
-  Without it, the core couldn't autonomously wake itself.

 When SYSCFG experiences a reset, every maestro transitions to a special state.
-Within this state, the component's soft reset line remains high, regardless of whether it's "pause_req" and "pause_ack" signals are asserted or not.
+Within this state, the component's soft reset line remains high, regardless of the state signaled by the :ref:`activity_pause_protocol` interface.

-Typically, a component set to "stop" mode will use less energy than if it were set to "pause" mode.
+Typically, a component set to *stop* mode will use less energy than if it were set to *pause* mode.

-It's worth noting that the energy-saving approach—be it through clock gating, power gating, or power gating with non-volatile registers—relies on the component's design specifics.
-In scenarios where a action is unsuitable, such as trying to deactivate the SYSCFG, it will be ignored on a best-effort basis.
+It's worth noting that the energy-saving approach (be it through clock gating, power gating, or power gating with non-volatile registers) relies on the component's design specifics.

 For each component, whether a memory bank, peripheral, or core, the Maestro Registers can trigger the appropriate power management action.
 To initiate an action, one simply writes the corresponding value to the respective register.
-Post completion of the action, the hardware will autonomously reset the register to its default state.
+Post completion of the action, the hardware will autonomously set the register to its default state.

 Maestro register values and their associated actions: